Warriors-Haven-Gaming/WHBackpacks/README.md

 - WHB Carryall Backpacks (320 => 1000, increased 2.125x)

-Certain backpacks still depend on their original DLC, like the Tropic camo from Apex and Woodland camo from Contact DLC.
+Certain backpacks still depend on their original DLC, like the Tropic camo from Apex and the Woodland camo from Contact DLC.

 ## Installation